hofstra/coyote/sources/_posts/2015-08-06-hill-hill-coyote-eye-juggler.md

 type: myth
 tags:
 - Coyote as trickster
-- Coyote as hero
 - Coyote and eye juggler
+- Coyote and Native Americans
 ---

 [W. W. Hill and Dorothy W. Hill.
 “Navaho Coyote Tales and Their Position in the Southern Athabaskan Group.” *The Journal of American Folklore* 58, No. 230 (1945), pp. 317-343.] (http://www.jstor.org/stable/537185)